lucas-koontz/DeliveryPartner/README.md

 Instructions to run and deploy **locally**:

-First, need to build a image and setup database,
+First, need to build an image and set up database,
 ```bash
 $ docker network create local-network
 $ docker-compose build